drublic/css-modal/bower_components/css-modal/README.md

 ## How to use

+Please be aware that modals get stacked above each other if you open one modal from within another.
+You can add a data-attribute `data-stackable="false"` to the modal in order to make it non-stackable.

 ### Markup

 You need to include the markup and content for modals in your website.
 This has